Hamidraei23/sam2_realtime_dev/README.md

 This project can be built and run using Docker.
 Which includes SAM realtime + selection of oject of interest + ros2

+Note: The following installation steps are designed for Ubuntu 22.04 and ROS 2 Humble.
+If you are using Ubuntu 24.04 and ROS2 Jazzy, you can use the Dockerfile.sam2_jazzy file instead.

 ### Prerequisites
 - Docker installed and running
 - Git installed